How to Apply

 Applicants who have SAT or ACT scores may still submit them if they choose.
 More information about our application process is available on our First Year admissions requirements and Test Optional FAQ pages.

-For first year students the average GPA for admitted students ranges from 3.1–3.7; the average ACT composite score ranges from 20–27.
+For first year students the average GPA for admitted students ranges from 3.1–3.7; the average ACT composite score ranges from 20–27. *please note that for Computer Science + Design applicants, the recommend GPA is a minimum of 3.7.*

-For transfer students the minimum GPA is 2.75 for the School of Architecture and School of Design, 2.5 for the School of Art and Art History and School of Theatre and Music; the average GPA for admitted students ranges from 2.8–3.5.
+For transfer students the minimum GPA is 2.75 for the School of Architecture and School of Design, 2.5 for the School of Art and Art History and School of Theatre and Music; the average GPA for admitted students ranges from 2.8–3.5. *please note that for Computer Science + Design applicants, the minimum GPA is 3.0.*

 Applications are evaluated by holistic review based on the following factors: Application, GPA, SAT/ACT Score, Transcript (must be official), Personal statement(s), recommendation letters and other materials.*